Committee Meeting Descriptions

-At the first meeting, the student should outline the broad objectives of his/her project and the specific short-term goals to be achieved in the first year.
+At the first meeting, the student should outline the broad objectives of their project and the specific short-term goals to be achieved in the first year.
 The student should demonstrate a grasp of the key issues in the project and some knowledge of important background information.
 A student’s initial project should be sufficiently technically feasible such that within one year it is possible to judge the student's technical and intellectual abilities as they bear on continuing in the graduate program.
 It is the responsibility of the student, the supervisor and the supervisory committee to guide the choice of the research project.
 A primary concern in the choice of an M.Sc. project is that it could be developed further if the student reclassifies into the Ph.D. program.
 For both M.Sc. and Ph.D. projects, such factors as whether the problem poses an interesting hypothesis or seeks to answer an important biological question are considered.
 Other factors include the degree of novelty of the project as well as the degree of risk, and the presence of "fall-back" projects if the primary project fails.

 By this meeting, the student should have demonstrated intellectual and technical ability along with a good grasp of the general project area.
 A greater command of background knowledge will be expected at this meeting.
 The committee should be satisfied at the second meeting that the problem chosen has a reasonable likelihood of leading to an acceptable reclassification proposal or M.Sc. thesis.

-Third Meeting: The Pre-Reclassification (or Pre-Qualification)
+Third Meeting: The Pre-Reclassification (Or Pre-Qualification)

-The prereclassification/prequalification committee will be composed of the regular supervisory committee and a Steering Committee member.
+The prereclassification/prequalification committee will be composed of the regular supervisory committee and an Examination Committee member.
 The prereclassification meeting is conducted in the same manner as other committee meetings.
 The student prepares a committee meeting report in the same manner as in all other committee meetings.However, one additional page must be added to the report to present an outline of the reclassification/qualification proposal.
 The outline should also be covered in the student’s presentation during the meeting.

-Fourth Meeting: The Reclassification or Qualification Exam
+Fourth Meeting: The Reclassification Or Qualification Exam

-Subsequent meetings after reclassification/qualification must be held at least once per year or more often as specified by the Supervisory Committee.
+Committee meetings after reclassification/qualification must be held at least once per year or more often as specified by the Supervisory Committee.
 It is the responsibility of the student to ensure that committee meetings are held on schedule.
 YEARLY COMMITTEE MEETINGS ARE AN ABSOLUTE, NON-NEGOTIABLE REQUIREMENT OF OUR PROGRAM AND THE SCHOOL OF GRADUATE STUDIES.
 A student who fails to have committee meetings each year will not be able to register in the fall, and will ultimately be asked to withdraw from the program.

-Time to Completion (TTC) meeting for Ph.D.
+Time To Completion (TTC) Meeting For Ph.D.
 Students

-Doing Science Outside of Toronto
+Doing Science Outside Of Toronto

-A student’s thesis research might occasionally require him/her to do work at a site outside of Toronto for an extended period of time (e.g.,. field work, work at a company, work at another University).
+A student’s thesis research might occasionally require them to do work at a site outside of Toronto for an extended period of time (e.g. field work, work at a company, work at another University).
 For work that requires the student to be away from Toronto for more than a month, the student must schedule a committee meeting before committing to that work in order to get the committee's approval.
 In addition, the student must fill out the SGS Off-Campus Registration form (available on the School of Graduate Studies web site) and get it signed by the Graduate Coordinator before committing to the work outside of Toronto.